Supplementary data: Ontario

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals in ON (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education and sex
+Title of image: Percentage of males in ON (aged ≥ 18) classified as daily or occasional smokers, by highest level of education

-Title of table: Percentage of individuals in ON (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education and sex
+Title of image: Percentage of females in ON (aged ≥ 18) classified as daily or occasional smokers, by highest level of education

 Data source: Canadian Community Health Survey